Gardening with kids

 Veggie starts are reasonably inexpensive, grow faster for impatient little people and are less tender and fragile than seeds started indoors that need to then be transplanted by sometimes clumsy hands.
 That doesn’t mean you shouldn’t plant seeds!
 There is a lot of learning that comes from planting from seed, but if you yourself are not confident in how to plant and maintain seed life, then go for the veggie starts to give everyone the best chance for success!

 Let’s be honest here.
 Kids often put their hands in their mouths, noses and everywhere else without properly washing them first.
-I insist on gardening gloves for kids, particularly in gardens with public access.
+I always have gardening gloves for kids available, particularly in gardens with public access.
 The risk of insect bites, contact with animal feces and infection from dirty wounds can all be reduced with the proper use of garden gloves.
 In my experience, nothing is more frustrating for kids than having to work in a pair of adult sized gloves, so get a pair that fit those little fingers.
 Here are kid gloves I recommend.

 Depending on where you live, gardening can be a three or four season activity.
 Children are advised to get at least one hour of vigorous exercise each day- gardening makes that easy!
 Children as young as 8 can master the wheelbarrow; it’s a great way to work on balance, coordination and build strength.
 Smaller children enjoy using shovels and pulling weeds as well as watering the beds.
 All great ways to get fresh air, build strength and get those wiggles out!